 5.4.3.29 Upon the completion of the screening stage described above, a list of all projects, plans and activities screened in for assessment was produced.
-This list is specific to each topic of the PEIR and presents all projects, plans and activities considered in each topic chapter's CEA.
-The list also includes a summary of relevant detail of each of the projects, plans and activities relevant to the CEA and is included within each topic chapter of the PEIR (volume 2: chapters 1 to 10 and volume 3: chapters 1 to 10).
+This list is specific to each topic of the EIA process (although a number of projects, plans or activities will be relevant to several topics) and presents all projects, plans and activities considered in each topic chapter's CEA.
+The list also includes a summary of relevant detail of each of the projects, plans and activities relevant to the CEA and is included within each topic chapter of the Environmental Statement (volume 2: chapters 1 to 11 and volume 3: chapters 1 to 10).